-E3.12.1 Once a matter has been referred to the GAAR Advisory Panel, a taxpayer may send the panel (copied to the designated officer) written representations about the

-- E3.12.2 If the representations are not the first representations sent by the taxpayer in relation to the matter, then HMRC cannot make comments on the further representations. - E3.12.3 If these representations are the first representations which have been sent by the taxpayer in relation to the matter, the designated officer may provide the GAAR Advisory Panel with comments (copied to the taxpayer) on these representations.
+- E3.12.1 Once a matter has been referred to the GAAR Advisory Panel, a taxpayer may send the panel (copied to the designated officer) written representations about the proposed counteraction or about any comments which have been provided to the panel by the designated officer.
+The taxpayer has 21 days to do this.
+The legislation allows the GAAR Advisory Panel to extend this time limit if the taxpayer needs additional time to prepare representations.
+Again, any such request by the taxpayer must be made in writing. - E3.12.2 If the representations are not the first representations sent by the taxpayer in relation to the matter, then HMRC cannot make comments on the further representations. - E3.12.3 If these representations are the first representations which have been sent by the taxpayer in relation to the matter, the designated officer may provide the GAAR Advisory Panel with comments (copied to the taxpayer) on these representations.
 There is no set time limit.
 However, the officer will seek to provide comments within the 45 day period beginning with the day on which the taxpayer representations are received by the officer. - E3.12.4 If the designated officer was not given the opportunity to provide further comments, then a taxpayer could avoid making representations when the taxpayer received the first notice from a designated officer that the officer considers that the GAAR applies.
 The taxpayer could then wait until a matter was referred to the GAAR Advisory Panel in order to make representations.
 There would then be no opportunity for HMRC to respond to these representations.
 The taxpayer would be put in an advantageous position by delaying making representations. - E3.12.5 The GAAR Advisory Panel is not a fact-finding body.
 The Procedural Schedule will work best if HMRC and the taxpayer give the GAAR Advisory Panel the information set out in Sections 3 and 4 of the GAAR Advisory Panel's guidance on procedures for dealing with referred cases (without excessive evidence to back up the case) and disclose views about the proposed counteraction as quickly as possible and can respond to each other's views.